 Car accidents are a scary experience, especially if you or a loved one were injured.
 However, when both parties are able to give a statement and follow the process of alerting insurance companies, it’s somewhat easier.
 On the other hand, when the driver at fault leaves the scene of an accident, you may feel helpless and worried about car repairs and medical bills.
-Fortunately, you are far from helpless, and our car accident attorneys in Pinehurst will walk you through what you need to do after a hit and run accident.
+Fortunately, you are far from helpless, and our car accident attorneys in North Carolina will walk you through what you need to do after a hit and run accident.

 If you are in your vehicle when it’s been hit, the first priority is safety and making sure no one is injured.
 If you can move your car to the shoulder, do so, then call 911 to bring police and emergency medical technicians to the scene.
 Assess yourself and those in your vehicle for any injuries if necessary.

 While you wait for emergency services, if you are able to, begin recording details of the other driver to provide to the police.
 Anything to identify the other vehicle will improve the chances of finding the driver and getting justice.
 Write or use the notes app on your phone to record the following:

 - Color of the vehicle